Active Rehab for Strokes

 - Provides bilateral support

-- Improves the factors related to fall prevention
+- Mitigate factors related to falls

 The most dramatic success was with a mature gentleman with a mild stroke.
 Once he tried the Activator poles his gait improved enormously, with a more even stride cadence and length.
 The result was instant.